This is about as close to a health food cookie as you can get.

 - 2 teaspoons vanilla

-- 1 cup quinoa flakes (or instant oats would work, or probably even almond meal!)
+- 1 cup quinoa flakes (or instant oats would work, or even almond meal for a paleo version)

 - ½ cup almond meal flour (make your own by whirring whole almonds in a coffee grinder)